quevinjames/cmsc_124_project/README.md

 **How to Use App:**
 ###
-1. Navigate to the source code directory: cd "source code"
+1. Navigate to the source code directory: cd source code, then in it there's a "main" file, type cd main
 2. Run the Main Script: python3 main.py
 3. Choose Mode:
     - The terminal will ask: Run in GUI mode? (y/n):